ericlovesmath/OverTheWire/bandit/bandit07.md

-# Level 7: Reading Hidden files in Directories
+# Level 7: Finding files with more conditions
 ## Goal
 Read the file in the server that are:
     owned by user bandit7